nitinjmv/my-notes/development/java.md

 }
 ```

-**Question:** Q9.
+<mark>**Question:** Q9.
 How Can You Retrieve Annotations?
 How Does This Relate to Its Retention Policy?

 **Answer:** You can use the Reflection API or an annotation processor to retrieve annotations.